TitanSnow/libBG/README.md

   * [to_string](#to_stringbigint)

 # Description
-Bigint class provides math operations for arbitrarily large numbers.
+libBG provides math operations for arbitrarily large numbers.
 You know the limit is reached when your computer freezes.

 # Operators
 ## Addition